 - Be prepared to attend an interview if requested by the institution.

 - Provide a confidential report from the institution where a candidate is applying to transfer to another institution.

-All successful applicants must provide relevant evidence of health screening to meet various health authority/institutional requirements.
+All successful applicants are required to provide relevant evidence of health screening to meet various health authority and institutional requirements.